This post may contain affiliate links. Read our disclaimer.

 Here’s the thing: chicken thighs are never not delicious.
-Whether you grill, bake, pan-sear, or air fry them, chicken thighs always turn out so juicy on the inside and crisp on the outside.
+You know I love my grilled chicken thighs, pan-seared chicken thighs and of course my air fryer chicken thighs, mostly because they always turn out juicy on the inside and crisp on the outside.
 They’re always my top choice over other cuts.

 Slow cooker Hawaiian chicken cooks the thighs low and slow over several hours so the meat has time to break down and soak up the sweet and sticky sauce.
 It’s such a low-maintenance recipe and the juices, meat, pineapple, and peppers served over rice taste unlike anything else!